 To be part of the community means that you accept what it means to share in the following values and to strive to live accordingly.

-Good, healthy societies are built on re-spect.
 At KSR, we seek to respect others, the environment and ourselves.
 This means that we assume that other people and the world around us are deserving of dignity.
-We choose life-giving words and deeds that encourage and sustain people and our natural world.
+We choose life-giving words and deeds that encourage those around us.

 Part of the student residential experience is exploring our beliefs and values.
 We expect – and assist – students at KSR to consider what they think and feel about political, social and spiritual matters.
-We do not seek conformity and nor do we think that views accepted now should be set forever.
-It is the commitment to being open-minded and applying one’s opinions to rigorous reflection and respectful debate that is part of the KSR way.
+We encouarge students to have an open-mind and apply one’s opinions to rigorous reflection and respectful debate.

-We believe that living a life of service is more fulfilling than self-indulgence.
 Part of the rhythm of life at KSR is to serve each other and the wider community.
-We urge every person – both staff and students – to choose at least one service opportunity in which to participate as part of the KSR experience.
 By developing this rhythm now, we hope it will continue to be foundational to each student’s life in the future.